AlphaGriffin/orbit-web/README.md

 Introduction
 ------------

 ORBIT Web is open source and licensed under the MIT license.
-See the `LICENSE <LICENSE>`_ file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## The ORBIT Ecosystem